Shutterstock Photo Credit: Ronnie Chua

 Externally Funded Projects — Projects focusing on a particular intervention, lens, or approach to mitigate challenges affecting urban universities, minoritized student populations, diverse faculty, and staff, etc.

-See below for our current and ongoing work:
+See below for our ongoing work:

 Advisory Groups: To support the Intensive and Pitch Competition Series, USU has convened an advisory group for each of the three priority areas.
 These groups are tasked with developing the theme for the intensive, the evaluation criteria for pitch projects, and the design of the Intensive.